Activision Blizzard has filed a motion to dismiss Manuel Noriega's lawsuit

-Creators of the video game called the lawsuit "frivolous" and filed the motion to dismiss it on the ground that Noriega's portrayal in the game is protected by the First Amendment.
+Creators of the video game called the lawsuit “frivolous” and “absurd.”
+They filed a motion to dismiss it, arguing that Noriega’s portrayal in the game is protected by the Constitution.

 “What’s astonishing is that Manuel Noriega, a notorious dictator who is in prison for the heinous crimes he committed, is upset about being portrayed as a criminal and enemy of the state in the game Call of Duty.
 Quite simply, it’s absurd,” said former New York City Mayor Rudy Giuliani, attorney for the video game creator, Activision Blizzard Inc.

 “This is a notorious dictator who’s attacking the freedom of speech rights of an American company,” Giuliani told CNN.

 Noriega, 80, filed the lawsuit in Los Angeles County Superior Court in July, arguing that his portrayal “as a kidnapper, murderer and enemy of the state” in the video game harmed his reputation.
 Since the company used his image and name, the lawsuit said Noriega was entitled to a share of the profits from the video game.

 “Plaintiff was portrayed as an antagonist as the culprit of numerous fictional heinous crimes, creating the false impression that defendants are authorized to use plaintiff’s image and likeness,” the lawsuit says.

 The video game includes historical footage and several real-life characters in Cold War scenarios, including former Marine Lt.
 Col. Oliver North.

 But while North did his own voiceover for the game and acted as an adviser, Noriega said in the July lawsuit that he wasn’t consulted – or compensated – for the use of his likeness.